 However, after a few years, the ‘guaranteed’ rents are reduced, in many cases being paid between six weeks and two years late, and the management costs increase.
 Moreover, when the nine year lease ends the owners are then told it automatically rolls over unless they explicitly cancel the agreement.
 Resulting in a compensation fee of around €30,000 to the lease company that the owners believe was not stipulated in the initial agreement.

 As this issue is affecting citizens from multiple EU countries, Commissioner Věra Jourová, Commissioner for Consumers, has recommended that those MEPs who have been contacted directly by property owners should inform their relevant national authorities to facilitate the collection of evidence of specific cases.
 This will help national consumer organisations liaise and develop a coordinated position on the potential infringements.
 On 29 May Vicky Ford wrote to the UK Competition and Markets Authority (CMA) detailing individual experiences of French leaseback scheme property owners.
-We are now awaiting a response from the UK CMA.

 Before 8 June this issue was being followed by Vicky Ford.
 Upon her election to Westminster, all correspondence and information was forwarded to my office and I am now investigating the matter.
 I would therefore ask any UK citizen who feels affected by this issue to email my office: firstname.lastname@example.org